johnsonfarmsus/pen-plotter-esp32/README.md

 The web interface is fully embedded in the ESP32 firmware (no SPIFFS required).

 **Drawing Tools:**
-- ✏️ Freehand Draw - Touch/click and drag
+- ✏️ Freehand Draw - Touch/click and drag to draw
-- 📏 Line - Click start and end points
-- ⬜ Rectangle - Click and drag corners
-- ⭕ Circle - Click center and drag radius
+- 📝 Text - Add multi-line text with Block font (adjustable sizes: Small, Medium, Large, Extra Large)
+- 📁 Upload - Upload SVG or G-code files

 **Controls:**
-- 🚀 Send to Plotter - Execute your drawing
+- 🚀 Send to Plotter - Execute your drawing (with confirmation dialog)
-- 🏠 Home - Return to origin (0,0) with pen up
-- ⬆️ Pen Up - Lift pen manually
-- ⬇️ Pen Down - Lower pen manually
-- 📊 Status - View current position
 - 🗑️ Clear - Erase canvas

 ## Troubleshooting